 The video below shows the knives at the perfect depth for these conditions.
 Notice at 0:19 how the snow builds up then is rolled and distributed before it is under the compaction pan.
 The result will be perfect corrugation.

-This photo is the same older model 84" Ginzugroomer showing a perfection groomed ski trail.
+This photo is the same older model 84" Ginzugroomer showing a perfectly groomed ski trail.